 The Master of Arts in Teaching English to Speakers of Other Languages (TESOL) and Master of Arts in Teaching Foreign Language (TFL) share courses and faculty, providing an added benefit of on-site collaboration across languages.

-Our three-semester, 40-credit TESOL curriculum and our three-semester, 42-credit TFL curriculum provide solid foundations in the fields of language teaching pedagogy, how languages are learned, and how languages work.
+Our three-semester, 40-credit TESOL curriculum and our three-semester, 42-credit TFL curriculum provide solid foundations in language-teaching pedagogy, how languages are learned, and how languages work.
 These programs equip language teachers with the skills and expertise to facilitate language learning in the U.S. and abroad.

 Career-oriented specializations in Language Program Administration, Teaching English to Speakers of Other Languages (TESOL), Teaching Foreign Language (TFL), International Education Management, and Intercultural Competence can be added to both degrees in a fourth semester.
 See the curriculum for more details.